mahmudsudo/core-software-engineering/README.md

 # core-software-engineering
-A compendium of resources to learn Core Software Engineering Concepts
+A compendium of resources to learn Core Software Engineering Concepts.
+I will curate contents specifically for each of the concepts treated in this repo, but you can go ahead to use the already available contents provided below.

+Mine however is more like a roadmap that contains summaries.
+I try to help you prevent getting caught in a resource loop, but also allow you to explore specific concepts deeply if you need to.

-## Learn The Basics
+## Learn Software Engineering Academically
 Learn software engineering from an open-source, academic standpoint using Java (https://github.com/ForrestKnight/open-source-cs).